Housing advice if you are 16 or 17

 What help can I expect?

-The help you get will depend on your personal situation.
-Your parents or carers have responsibility for you, so most of the time we will try to help you return home.
-We will do this by using ‘mediation’, which is where we try and help sort out problems that you have with your parents or carers.
-We also help make sure that the same problems don’t come back again.
+The help you get depends on your situation.
+Your parents or carers are responsible for you, so most of the time we will try to help you go back home.
+We will do this by using ‘mediation’.
+This means we will try to help sort out the problems between you and your parents or carers.
+We also help make sure the same problems don’t happen again.

-What if I can not resolve the problems with my family?
+What if I can't solve the problems with my family?

-If we can’t help sort out the problems with your family, or if you are at risk of violence if you do go home, the social worker will look at other options.
-These may include:
+If we can’t help fix the problems with your family, or if you are at risk of being hurt if you go home, the social worker will look at other options.
+These might include: